CodeKarno/ReadMeTest/README.md

 }
 ```

 6. Finally, the control should be initialized on the client side in the way demonstrated at [ASPxGridView - Batch Editing - A simple implementation of an EditItemTemplate](https://www.devexpress.com/Support/Center/p/T115096.aspx).
-The BootstrapComboBox value should be initialized with the cell value in the BatchEditStartEditing handler and the cell value and text should be set back in the BatchEditEndEditing handler:
+The BootstrapComboBox value should be initialized with a cell value in the BatchEditStartEditing handler and the cell value and text should be set back in the BatchEditEndEditing handler:
 ```javascript
 function OnBatchEditStartEdit(s, e) {
     var currentTypeID = grid.batchEditApi.GetCellValue(e.visibleIndex, 'TypeID');